Lee Theodore

+Lee Theodore was an American Broadway theater director, choreographer, performer and dance archivist.

+Early life

-Lee (Becker) Theodore was a Broadway director/choreographer and performer.
-Born in the 1930s to Russian Jewish immigrants Zena and Genya Becker, and raised in Upper Manhattan and the Bronx, she began dance lessons at the age of 4.
-As a child, she often performing at her parents' "Veyetcherinkas"—Russian cultural arts nights in their home with her brother Eugene Becker (who later became a New York Philharmonic violist) and her sister, Rita (later Zweig).
-As she developed as a young dancer, she became recognized for her extraordinary talent and ability.
-She got her first professional job as a dancer in a ballet company when she still a teenager.
-As her dance career developed, she moved on from Classical ballet to the wildly creative work then being done in modern dance, Broadway, and what later became known as jazz dance.
-She was richly recognized in the field, working with all the top artists.
+Born in 1933 as Lee Becker to Russian Jewish immigrants Zena and Gayna (née Klasner) Becker, Lee was raised in Upper Manhattan and the Bronx.
+She began dance lessons at the age of 4.
+As a child, she often performed at her parents' "Veyetcherinkas": Russian cultural arts nights in their home, with her brother Eugene (who later became a New York Philharmonic violist) and her sister Rita (later Zweig).
+Lee graduated from Manhattan's High School of Performing Arts in 1949.

+Work as a dancer and choreographer

-As a young dancer, Lee (then still Becker) appeared as Anybodys in the original production of West Side Story; indeed, the role was created for her by Jerome Robbins.
+As a young dancer, Lee (then still Becker) appeared as the character Anybodys in the original 1957 production of West Side Story; indeed, the role was created for her by Jerome Robbins.
+She can therefore be heard on that production's 1957 soundtrack LP, released by Columbia Records.
 She also performed in Tenderloin and The King And I.

-As a choreographer, Theodore created dances for Baker Street, Darling Of The Day, Flora, The Red Menace and in 1967, was nominated for the Tony Award for The Apple Tree.
-This was a time period of rich cross pollination of various styles of dance, and Theodore's work seamlessly and fluidly melded many influences.
-She also choreographed the feature film, Song Of Norway.
+As a choreographer, Theodore created dances for Baker Street, Darling Of The Day, and Flora, The Red Menace.
+In 1967, she was nominated for a Tony Award for Best Choreography for The Apple Tree.
+This was a time period of rich cross-pollination of various styles of dance, and Theodore's work seamlessly and fluidly melded many influences.
+She also choreographed the 1970 feature film, Song Of Norway, an adaptation of the 1944 operetta of the same name.